druidfi/guidelines/docs/ssh.md

 Then it asks to enter a passphrase which you can leave empty and press enter.
 More info: https://www.ssh.com/academy/ssh/keygen.

-## Adding the key to a project
+## Using SSH keygen

-Go to the folder where you saved the key and open the newly created pub-file (default id_rsa.pub) file.
+Go to the folder where you saved the key and open the newly created pub file (default id_rsa.pub).
 Copy the key in the file (including the text ssh-rsa).

 Add the key to Wodby or Lagoon server.
 If you don't have the access, ask your project manager.